-Fig.~\ref{fig:inference_results}c shows the log-likelihood of the heterogeneity parameters with respect to the sparse experimental data.
-Note that~$\alpha$ is a dimensionless number while~$\beta$ has inverse units of the noise strength.
-In addition, the MLE~$\hat{\vec{\theta}}$ is displayed as well as an ellipse which denotes the uncertainty estimate.
-The corresponding density of the heterogeneity distribution is shown in Fig.~\ref{fig:inference_results}b.
+Figure \ref{fig:inference_results}(c) shows the log-likelihood of the heterogeneity parameters with respect to the sparse experimental data.
+Note that~$\alpha$ is a dimensionless number, while~$\beta$ has inverse units of the noise strength.
+In addition, the MLE~$\hat{\vec{\theta}}$ is displayed as well as an ellipse that denotes the uncertainty estimate.
+The corresponding density of the heterogeneity distribution is shown in Fig.~\ref{fig:inference_results}(b).
 The inference confirms that the effective noise strengths that drive the beads are strongly heterogeneous over the dataset.
-Similarly to Ref.~\cite{Grossmann2024} we confirm that the inferred heterogeneity explains the behavior of the step size distributions in Fig.~\ref{fig:data_char} except for the outmost tails.
-The orange dotted line and the orange dot in Figs.~\ref{fig:inference_results}b and c, respectively, show an alternative heterogeneity estimate from the two-step approach.
+Similarly to Ref.~\cite{Grossmann2024}, we confirm that the inferred heterogeneity explains the behavior of the step size distributions in Fig.~\ref{fig:data_char}, except for the outmost tails.
+The orange dotted line and the orange dot in Figs.~\ref{fig:inference_results}(b) and (c), respectively, show an alternative heterogeneity estimate from the two-step approach.
 After calculating estimates of the noise strength for each trajectory by maximizing Eq.~\eqref{eq:Inf_noisestrengthllh}, these estimates~$\left\{\hat{\sigma}_n^2\right\}$ are used in a maximum likelihood scheme to optimize a~$\Gamma$-distribution.
 The estimator from the two-step approach is outside the uncertainty bounds of the full-likelihood approach.

-The need for reliable uncertainty estimates and the likelihood framework increases the less data is available since less data implies a larger uncertainty about the individual noise strength estimates.
-In the next section we will apply the approach to a situation in which the available data is limited, namely short trajectories:~we analyze only snippets of trajectories to assess the stationarity of the bead dynamics.
+The need for reliable uncertainty estimates and the likelihood framework increases when less data are available, since less data imply a larger uncertainty about the individual noise strength estimates.
+In the next section, we will apply the approach to a situation in which the available data are limited, namely, short trajectories:~We analyze only snippets of trajectories to assess the stationarity of the bead dynamics.